syncfusion-content/javascript-docs/js/api/ejListBox.md

 ---
 layout: post
-title: Properties,methods and events of Essential JS ejListBox widget
+title: Properties,Methods and Events of Essential JS ejListBox Widget
 description: What are the options, methods and events available in Essential JavaScript ListBox.
 documentation: API
 keywords: ejListBox, API, Essential JS ListBox, ListBox